-Bricks to be manufactured on site.
-24/11/1906 – It is understood that the Tilbury Dock Company have acquired the Cuicks Quarry at Inverkeithing, which was carried on by Messrs Street Brothers.
-The Tilbury Coy. also acquired a large tract of quarrying ground, and it is supposed that the concerns will be worked in connection with the Rosyth…
+Bricks to be manufactured on-site.
+24/11/1906 – It is understood that the Tilbury Dock Company have acquired the Cruicks Quarry at Inverkeithing, which was carried on by Messrs Street Brothers.
+The Tilbury Coy. also acquired a large tract of quarrying ground, and it is supposed that the concerns will be worked in connection with the Rosyth Naval…

-19/07/1899 – Glasgow Herald -A special sub committee of Glasgow Corporation on utilisation of the clay in the lands of Eastern Blochairn has decided to recommend the Corporation to erect and carry on a brick work as the bricks will be required in the construction of the new gas works there.
+19/07/1899 – Glasgow Herald -A special sub-committee of Glasgow Corporation on the utilisation of the clay in the lands of Eastern Blochairn has decided to recommend the Corporation to erect and carry on a brickwork as the bricks will be required in the construction of the new gas works there.